-Hein de Haas is a migration researcher and Professor of Sociology at the University of Amsterdam.
-He was a founding member of the International Migration Institute (IMI) of the University of Oxford (2006-2015), which he co-directed between 2011 and 2015.
-He is also Extraordinary Professor of Migration and Development at the University of Maastricht / United Nations University and Research Associate at Oxford’s IMI.
+Hein de Haas is Professor of Sociology at the University of Amsterdam (UvA).
+Between 2006 and 2015, he was a founding member and co-director of the International Migration Institute (IMI) at the University of Oxford.
+He continues directing IMI from its current home at UvA.
+He is also Professor of Migration and Development at the University of Maastricht.

-De Haas is co-author (with Stephen Castles and Mark Miller) of The Age of Migration: International Population Movements in the Modern World, a leading text book in the field of migration studies.
+In his work, De Haas has advanced a holistic, long-term view of migration as an intrinsic part of global change and development.
+He is lead author of The Age of Migration: International Population Movements in the Modern World, a seminal text book in the field of migration studies.